microsoft/dotnet/dotnet-developer-projects.md

   * [PocketSharp](https://github.com/ceee/PocketSharp) - Library for the Pocket API.
   * [PortableRest](https://github.com/AdvancedREI/PortableRest) - Portable library for building cross-platform REST API Clients for .NET and Xamarin.
   * [RestSharp](https://github.com/restsharp/RestSharp) - Simple REST and HTTP API Client for .NET
+  * [Serilog](https://github.com/serilog/serilog)  A flexible and extensible logging library for .NET applications.
   * [SharpCompress](https://github.com/adamhathcock/sharpcompress) - SharpCompress is a fully managed cross-platform C# library to deal with many compression types and formats: Zip, GZip, RAR, TAR, 7Zip, etc.
   * [SharpMap](https://github.com/SharpMap) - An easy-to-use mapping library for use in web and desktop applications
   * [SharpSnmpLib](https://docs.sharpsnmp.com/en/latest/) - An easy-to-use SNMP library for use on all platforms (.NET/Mono/Xamarin)